spinspire/pocketbase-sveltekit-starter/README.md

 frontend is static and backend is a single compiled Golang binary (JAMstack baby!).

-- SK (SvelteKit) frontend is fully static, client-side only, so that here is no need for NodeJS at runtime.
+- SK (SvelteKit) frontend is fully static, client-side only, so that here is no need for Bun/NodeJS at runtime.
 It is generated using [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static) and `ssr` is OFF.
 - PB (PocketBase) provides complete (and _fast_) backend including: